rule

 Text 12

+The human soul says: 'May He protect me who protects the entire universe and who, with assuming His different forms, walks the earth with His lotus feet.
+Let me take shelter of this refuge that will take my fears away, of Him who decided that I deserved this untrue condition.

 The human soul says: 'May He protect me who protects the whole universe in accepting different forms, walking the earth with His lotus feet - let me take refuge in that shelter that will take my fears away; unto Him who deemed this untrue condition was what I deserved.

-The human soul says: 'May He protect me who protects the whole universe in accepting different forms, walking the earth with His lotus feet - let me take refuge unto that shelter that will take my fears away; unto Him who deemed this untrue condition was what I deserved.
 (Vedabase)

 Text 13

-I, the pure soul, covered by the gross consisting of the elements, the senses and the mind, in its being bound to its activities, has fallen into this state of delusion [mâyâ].
-Let me offer my obeisances so that I may keep to the completely pure and changeless One of unlimited knowledge who resides in the heart of the repentant.
+I, the pure soul covered by the grossness of matter which consists of the elements, the senses and the mind, have fallen into this delusional state [mâyâ] because of my being bound to activities.
+Let me offer my obeisances so that I may hold on to the completely pure Changeless One of unlimited knowledge who resides in the heart of the repentant one.

 I, the pure soul, covered by the gross consisting of the elements, the senses and the mind, in its being bound to its activities, has fallen into this state of delusion [mâyâ].
 Let me offer my obeisances so that I may keep to the completely pure and changeless One of unlimited knowledge who resides in the heart of the repentant.
 (Vedabase)